 How did you begin to write, and who were your early influences?

 Once we had settled in Europe I dealt with the upheaval through literature, and I remember escaping into far-off lands through fairy tales.
 In particular, Riquet a la Houppe (Riquet with the Tuft) was a story that stuck with me, a French fairy tale about an ugly Prince who bestows wisdom on a beautiful but dim-witted princess.
 Later I discovered Charles Dickens and was inspired by his ability to create stories that ultimately led to social and political reform.

 In terms of using your writing as a means to highlight social justice issues, do you feel this is a responsibility for all artists, to reflect the times, or is it down to choice?

 This is a really complex question.
-To a certain extent I think it depends on the genre or medium the artiste is working in.
+To a certain extent, I think it depends on the genre or medium the artist is working in.
 I embrace thorny social commentary because working within the crime genre lends itself well to political criticism.
 I use crime fiction and social satire as a way to consider topical issues within society like race and class and greed.
 I believe that sometimes fiction can function as a form of advocacy.
-Upton Sinclair ‘s novel The Jungle totally transformed the meat packing industry in the US, and Dickens’ Oliver Twist sparked debate by drawing readers’ attention to the crime and poverty of Victorian England helping to bring about much needed social reform.
+Upton Sinclair ‘s novel The Jungle totally transformed the meatpacking industry in the US, and Dickens’ Oliver Twist sparked debate by drawing readers’ attention to the crime and poverty of Victorian England helping to bring about much needed social reform.